Classes of Routing Protocols

 Prerequisite – Distance vector routing protocol, Link state routing protocol

-Routing is a process in which the layer 3 devices (either router or layer 3 switch) finds the optimal path to deliver a packet from one network to another.
-Dynamic routing protocols uses metric, cost and hop count to identify the best path from the path available for destination network.
+Routing is a process in which the layer 3 devices (either router or layer 3 switches) find the optimal path to deliver a packet from one network to another.
+Dynamic routing protocols use metric, cost, and hop count to identify the best path from the path available for the destination network.
 There are mainly 3 different classes of routing protocols:

 These protocols select the best path on the basis of hop counts to reach a destination network in a particular direction.
 Dynamic protocol like RIP is an example of a distance vector routing protocol.
 Hop count is each router that occurs in between the source and the destination network.
 The path with the least hop count will be chosen as the best path.

 - Updates of the network are exchanged periodically.

 - Full routing tables are sent in updates but only distance vector is shared.

-- Routers always trust on routing information received from neighbor routers.
+- Routers always trust routing information received from neighbor routers.
 This is also known as routing on rumors.

-- As the routing information are exchanged periodically, unnecessary traffic is generated which consumes available bandwidth.
+- As the routing information is exchanged periodically, unnecessary traffic is generated which consumes available bandwidth.

 - As full routing tables are exchanged, therefore it has security issues.
 If an authorized person enters the network, then the whole topology will be very easy to understand.

-- Also broadcasting of network periodically creates unnecessary traffic.
+- Also, the broadcasting of the network periodically creates unnecessary traffic.

 These protocols know more about Internetwork than any other distance vector routing protocol.
 These are also known as SPF (Shortest Path First) protocol.
 OSPF is an example of link-state routing protocol.

 - Hello, messages, also known as keep-alive messages are used for neighbor discovery and recovery.

-- Concept of triggered updates are used i.e updates are triggered only when there is a topology change .
+- Concept of triggered updates is used i.e updates are triggered only when there is a topology change.

-- Only that much updates are exchanged which is requested by the neighbor router.
+- Only that many updates are exchanged which is requested by the neighbor router.